Zero Lyapunov exponents of the Hodge bundle: Introduction

 \begin{NNConjecture} Let $\cL_1$ be a suborbifold in the moduli space of unit area Abelian differentials or in the moduli space of unit area meromorphic quadratic differentials with at most simple poles.
 Suppose that $\cL_1$ is endowed with a Borel probability measure, invariant with respect to the natural action of the group $\SL$ (respectively, of the group $\PSL$) and ergodic with respect to the Teichm\"uller geodesic flow.
 The Lyapunov spectrum of the complex Hogde bundle $H^1_{\C{}}$ over the Teichm\"uller geodesic flow on $\cL_1$ has the following properties.

 (I.) Let $r$ be the total number of zero entries in the Lyapunov spectrum.
-By passing, if necessary, to an appropriate finite (possibly ramified) cover $\hat\cL_1$ of $\cL_1$ one can decompose the vector bundle induced from the Hodge bundle over $\hat\cL_1$ into a direct sum of irreducible $\SL$-invariant (respectively, irreducible $\PSL$-invariant) continuous split subbundles.
-Denote by $(p_i,q_i)$ the signature of the restriction of the pseudo-Hermitian intersection form to the corresponding split subbundle.
+By passing, if necessary, to an appropriate finite (possibly ramified) cover $\hat\cL_1$ of $\cL_1$ one can decompose the vector bundle induced from the Hodge bundle over $\hat\cL_1$ into a direct sum of irreducible $\SL$-invariant (respectively, irreducible $\PSL$-invariant) continuous split subbundles.\footnote{This part of the conjecture in a more precise form has been recently established by S.~Filip \cite{Fil13b}.} Denote by $(p_i,q_i)$ the signature of the restriction of the pseudo-Hermitian intersection form to the corresponding split subbundle.
 Then $\sum_i |p_i-q_i|=r$.

 (II.)
 By passing, if necessary, to an appropriate finite (possibly ramified) cover $\hat\cL_1$ of $\cL_1$ one can decompose the vector bundle induced from the Hodge bundle over $\hat\cL_1$ into a direct sum of irreducible $\SL$-invariant (respectively, irreducible $\PSL$-invariant) continuous split subbundles, such that the nonzero part of the Lyapunov spectrum of each summand is simple. \end{NNConjecture}